-1.0 First-Class Mail Prices and Fees
+1.0 Prices and Fees

-The single-piece prices for First-Class Mail are applied as follows:
+The single-piece prices are applied as follows:

 To determine single-piece weight in any mailing of nonidentical-weight pieces, weigh each piece individually.
 To determine single-piece weight in a mailing of identical-weight pieces, weigh a sample group of at least 10 randomly selected pieces and divide the total sample weight by the number of pieces in the sample.
 Express all single-piece weights in decimal pounds rounded off to four decimal places.

-Keys and identification devices (such as identification cards and uncovered identification tags) that weigh 13 ounces or less may be returned at the applicable single-piece First-Class Mail parcel price plus the fee.
+Keys and identification devices (such as identification cards and uncovered identification tags) that weigh 13 ounces or less may be returned at the applicable single-piece First-Class Mail flat price plus the fee.
 Keys and identification devices that weigh more than 13 ounces are subject to Priority Mail prices under 123.1.7.
 The key or identification device must bear, contain, or have securely attached the name and complete address of a person, organization, or concern, with instructions to return the key or identification device to that address and a statement guaranteeing payment of postage due on delivery.

 The nonmachinable surcharge is charged per piece and applies to letter-size pieces that meet one or more of the nonmachinable characteristics in 101.1.2.
 Pieces mailed at the card price are not subject to the nonmachinable surcharge.
 An envelope weighing no more than one ounce with one enclosed standard optical disc no larger than 12 centimeters in diameter that is mailed as letter-size BRM (see 505.1.0) or PRM (see 505.2.0) and addressed to a company who sent the disc and BRM or PRM envelope to a subscriber as part of a round-trip-mailing (under 233.2.8) is not subject to the nonmachinable surcharge.

-a.
-Bills and statements of account assert a debt in a definite amount owed by the addressee to the sender or a third party.
+- Bills and statements of account assert a debt in a definite amount owed by the addressee to the sender or a third party.
 In addition, bills include a demand for payment; statements of account do not include a demand for payment.
 The debt does not have to be due immediately but may become due at a later time or on demand.
 The debt asserted need not be legally collectible or owed.

-b.
-Bills and statements of account do not need to state the precise amount due if they contain information that would enable the debtor to determine that amount.
+- Bills and statements of account do not need to state the precise amount due if they contain information that would enable the debtor to determine that amount.

 Any matter marked “Postcard” or “Double Postcard” must be mailed as First-Class Mail, Priority Mail, or Priority Mail Express.